 How Much Food Does a Pet Raccoon Eat?

-A young pet raccoon should be allowed to eat all the food that he or she wants in a day but once they have reached about six months of age you should start limiting their diet.
-A quality, grain-free dog food will have a high-calorie count, therefore a handful of kibbles goes a long way.
-Start with about 1/8 cup dry dog food two to three times daily and add in some of the other necessary items in small amounts.
-A tablespoon or two of fresh veggies and fruits along with some egg, chicken, insects, and an occasional mouse should create a balanced diet without causing your raccoon to become overweight.
-If you start to notice your raccoon is losing their visible waistline (they start to appear round) or you can't feel their ribs anymore you should cut back the amount of food you are feeding.
+A young pet raccoon should be allowed to eat all the food that he or she wants in a day.
+Once they have reached about six months old, start limiting their diet.
+A quality dog food or omnivore based dry food will have a high-calorie count; therefore, a handful goes a long way.
+Start with about 1/8 of a cup of dry dog food/omnivore food two to three times daily and add in some other fresh items (sweet potatoe, grape, cantaloupe, carrots).
+A tablespoon or two of fresh veggies along with some egg, chicken, insects, and an occasional mouse or fruit item should create a balanced diet without causing your raccoon to become overweight.
+If you notice your raccoon is losing their visible waistline or if you can't feel their ribs anymore, bring them to a veterinarian for an examination for recommendations on feeding.

-Raccoons love to dunk their food in water before eating it, therefore you should provide a large shallow dish (such as a kitty litter box) that is available to them during their feeding times.
-They are very messy eaters though so be prepared to clean up after mealtime.
+Raccoons love to dunk their food in water before eating it.
+Provide a large shallow dish (such as a kitty litter box) that is available to them during their feeding times.
+They are very messy eaters so be prepared to clean up after mealtime.

-A raccoon will certainly eat food from a bowl but it is better to make them do a little work for their food.
-Try offering invertebrates such as crickets in a plastic under-bed storage box so the crickets can't escape or put food on the steps, underneath boxes, or inside of things for enrichment opportunities.
-Make your raccoon exercise their brain and the rest of their body when it is feeding time and you'll find they are happier being healthy and mentally stimulated.
+A raccoon will certainly eat food from a bowl, but it is better to make them do a little work for their food, which will mimic how they eat in the wild.
+Try offering invertebrates such as crickets in a plastic under-bed storage box (so the crickets can't escape).
+Another idea is to put food on the steps, underneath boxes, or inside of objects.
+Make your raccoon exercise their brain and the rest of their body when it is feeding time.
+You'll find they are happier being healthy and mentally stimulated.
 Raccoons are very smart and need interesting things to do.
-By making feeding time a challenge you will also keep your pet raccoon from becoming bored and destructive.
+By making feeding time a challenge, you will also keep your pet raccoon from becoming bored and destructive.